TheOdinProject/curriculum/JS101/DOM-manipulation.md

 That's a basic DOM example.
 But the truth is, that's only accounting for HTML elements.
 When you're working with the DOM, you're dealing with all of the "nodes" of the webpage.
 What's the difference?
 "Nodes" can include elements, text content inside an element, code comment blocks not visible to the user, the document itself and even abstract types like "fragments".

 When your HTML and CSS code are rendered into a webpage the browser converts what you've written into a tree of these "Nodes" that contain everything they need \(html identifiers, styles, information about their parent and children nodes etc.\) and then paints them to the webpage.
-Basically the main takeaway is that while you will mainly want to target the various `div`s `p`s and `h1`s that you've actually written into your html, you _do_ have access to some more information once the code has been rendered in a browser.
+Basically the main takeaway is that while you will mainly want to target the various `div`s `p`s and `h1`s that you've actually written into your html, you _do_ have access to more information once the code has been rendered in a browser.

 ### Targetting Nodes with Selectors